-Instructor/Lecturer Assistant Professor Associate Professor Professor Instructor/Lecturer For Appointment Enrollment in a doctoral program of studies is desired.
-Demonstrate familiarity with literary sources in one's specialty area.
+Instructor/Lecturer Assistant Professor Associate Professor Professor For Appointment Enrollment in a doctoral program of studies is desired.
+In addition to all the stated criteria for Instructor/Lecturer, the Assistant.
+Professor: In addition to all the stated criteria for previous ranks, the Associate Professor: In addition to all the stated criteria for previous ranks, the Professor Demonstrate familiarity with literary sources in one's specialty area.
+Participates in nursing and/or interprofessional research.
+Evaluates nursing and related research in the classroom and clinical Is recognized as a scholar in an area of nursing expertise.
 Maintains membership in a scholarly association.
-For Reappointment: Utilizes evidence-based content from nursing or related disciplines.
-Shares knowledge or emerging trends and developments in area of expertise.
-Supports scholarly efforts and activities of the university and the profession.
-In addition to all the stated criteria for Instructor/Lecturer, the Assistant.
-Professor: Participates in nursing and/or interprofessional research.
-Prepares a scholarly paper in nursing or in another discipline from a nursing perspective for publication in refereed journals or presentations at professional meetings.
+Prepares a scholarly paper in nursing or in another discipline from a nursing perspective for ruble bing in from a factor and in the scholar bing. settings.
+Has publications Continues active research in nursing For Reappointment: Utilizes evidence- based content from nursing or related disciplines.
+Shares knowledge or emerging trends and developments in area of expertise. publication in refereed journals or presentations at professional meetings.
 OR Submits an article for publication in a professional journal or textbook.
-OR Participates in writing grants or fellowship applications in nursing or a related discipline.
-OR Conducts one or more of the following activities in nursing Associate Professor In addition to all the stated criteria for previous ranks, the Associate Professor: Evaluates nursing and related research in the classroom and clinical settings.
-Has publications accepted in refereed journal or major publishers of professional textbooks.
+OR Participates in writing grants or fellowship applications in accepted in refereed journal or major publishers of professional textbooks.
 Submits a grant or fellowship application to an external funding source.
-OR Presents scholarly papers at professional meetings.
-Professor In addition to all the stated criteria for previous ranks, the Professor: Is recognized as a scholar in an area of nursing expertise.
-Continues active research in nursing and/or with a related discipline.
-Mentors' faculty, students interprofessional colleagues in the development of research, scholarly papers, publications, presentations at professional meetings, and grant applications. profession.
-Maintains membership in a scholarly association. eeu.i.ge.
+OR and/or with a related discipline.
+Mentors' faculty, students interprofessional colleagues in the development of research, scholarly papers, publications, presentations at professional meetings, Supports scholarly efforts and activities of the university and the profession. nursing or a related discipline.
+OR Conducts one or more of the following activities in nursing Presents scholarly papers at professional meetings. and grant applications.
+Maintains membership in a scholarly association. or another discipline: scholarly paper, article, writing a grant, serving on an editorial review board, or as an abstract reviewer.